elastic/ecs/README.md

 ## <a name="kubernetes"></a> Kubernetes fields

-Kubernetes fields are used for meta information about k8s.
-This should help to correlate data coming out of k8s setups.
+Kubernetes fields are used for Kubernetes meta information.
+This information helps correlate data from Kubernetes setups.

 | Field  | Description  | Type  | Multi Field  | Example  |